Cod3Craftsman/boAt_Website/README.md

 Fully responsive design for mobile, tablet, and desktop

-Clean and modern UI similar to the boAt website
+Clean and modern UI similar to the boAt website.

 Well-structured layout using HTML semantic elements.